 “A broad, diversified portfolio is going to become increasingly important as more and more payors look for low-cost generics and preventive vaccines as complements to innovative pharmaceuticals.”

 Novartis has a long-established track record of leadership in pharmaceutical research.
 We also leverage this core R&D competence across our other divisions, sharing research findings and knowledge throughout our organization.

-Alcon transforms eye care possibilities into therapeutic realities through the discovery and development of innovative devices.
+Alcon transforms eye care possibilities into therapeutic realities through the discovery and development of innovative devices and ophthalmic products.
 With one of the largest corporate commitments to R&D in the eye care industry, Alcon develops innovative eye care treatments based on unmet medical needs.
 Alcon’s pipeline is fueled by in-house development, partnerships with leading institutions, acquisitions and in-licensing.
 Additionally, Alcon has the opportunity to partner with the Novartis Institutes for BioMedical Research (NIBR) to accelerate product innovation for the eye.

 Sandoz, the generics division of Novartis, is the world leader in biosimilars, biologic medicines, oncology injectables, dermatology, opthalmics, and anti-infectives that have lost patent protection.
 By 2017, patents will expire on biologics with global sales of USD 70 billion and Sandoz is well-positioned to take full advantage of that opportunity.

 Flu and the emerging meningococcal franchise will be key growth drivers for the Vaccines Division.
 The division also has a broad pipeline of new vaccines under development.

 Animal Health and OTC have built successful franchises by developing self-care products and veterinary formulations of prescription medicines.